 BOTOX targets dynamic wrinkles on the top third of the face particularly well: crow’s feet, forehead lines, and the dreaded 11’s between the brows.
 BOTOX does not work on static wrinkles, those wrinkles that show themselves all the time.

 A small needle is used for BOTOX injections, effectively targeting only the muscles responsible for creating wrinkles.
 A BOTOX session usually takes just a few minutes and no anesthesia is required.

 Your choice of injector is very important because, while BOTOX injections seem simple, advanced knowledge of facial anatomy and experience with BOTOX is required to ensure the neurotoxin is injected into exactly the right spots.
 Dr. Saltz and his team are thoroughly experienced with BOTOX and offer it in both Salt Lake City and Park City, Utah locations.

 BOTOX is often called a “lunchtime procedure” because people can have a session on their lunch break.
 There is no recovery time needed.
 But it is important not to rub the injected areas for 12 hours after your session because this can move the BOTOX into unwanted areas.

 Patients may have some slight bruising and redness at the injection sites, but this passes quickly.
 Headaches can also develop, but this is very rare.

 Results from BOTOX aren’t immediate — it takes time for the muscle to relax.
-You will see your full results in three to seven days.
-Those results will last from four to six months.
+You will see full results in ten days.
+Those results will last from three to six months.
 As your body absorbs the BOTOX, muscle action gradually returns and with it the lines and wrinkles caused by those muscles.
 At that point, another BOTOX session should be scheduled to maintain your results.
 Research has shown that after repeated treatments, the muscles in question tend to relax and don’t contract as aggressively.